Sammyjo20/laravel-chunkable-jobs/.github/README.md

 ## Dispatching every chunked job at once

 Sometimes you may want to throw as much resource as you can to a specific chunked job.
-If processing one chunk at a time is not suitable and you would rather dispatch every chunk straight away, you can use the `BulkChunkDispatcher`.
+If processing one chunk at a time is not suitable and you would rather dispatch every chunk straight away, you can use the `dispatchAllChunks` static method on the chunkable job.
+It will accept constructor arguments through the parameters.
+Alternatively, you can use the `BulkChunkDispatcher` class.

 ```php
 <?php